dericknazzoni/OpenWeather/README.md

 ## OpenWeatherAPI
 OpenWeather provides weather data for any location on the globe using a proprietary ML-powerd hyperlocal forecasting model with resolution from 500 m to 2 km, globally.
 Know More: https://openweathermap.org

+## Architecture

+This project follows the MVVM (Model-View-ViewModel) design pattern, which helps in separating the UI logic from the business logic, making the codebase more modular and testable.

+## MVVM Pattern

+- Model: Represents the application's data and business logic.
+- View: Defines the UI layout and presentation, binding to the ViewModel to display data.
+- ViewModel: Acts as an intermediary between the Model and the View.
+It provides data to the View and responds to user actions.

+## Combine

+This project utilizes Apple's Combine framework for handling asynchronous events and managing data flow between the Model and Service.

 ## Usage

 1. Open the app.